Snorting Percocet

 How A Heroin Addiction Develops

-Buying and injecting Heroin seem so extreme to most individuals without a use disorder that it can be hard to understand how someone gets to that point.
-When talking to people who started as legal drug users and progressed to Heroin use, it becomes much clearer as to the steps involved.
+Buying and injecting heroin seem so extreme to most individuals without a use disorder that it can be hard to understand how someone gets to that point.
+When talking to people who started as legal drug users and progressed to heroin use, it becomes much clearer as to the steps involved.

 The Beginning

-Oftentimes prescription Opioid use disorders start when someone is injured or undergoes surgery.
+Oftentimes prescription opioid use disorders start when someone is injured or undergoes surgery.
 In order to recover, they’re prescribed a drug like Percocet, which can quickly enable a chemical dependency.
 Once their direct access to prescription medication dries up, they may look elsewhere for more.
 Friends, family, dealers, etc. can all source illicit prescriptions for them.

 New Options: Snorting Percocet

 This stage is where experimentation with snorting Percocet usually starts.
 After having taken the pills orally for their injury and burgeoning dependence, they may have started interacting with people who influence them to try other methods.
-Prescription Opioids are a more expensive option, so as an addiction becomes more desperate and the person using needs more to get similar highs, they’ll eventually resort to illegal options.
+Prescription opioids are a more expensive option, so as an addiction becomes more desperate and the person using needs more to get similar highs, they’ll eventually resort to illegal options.

 Paid Advertising.
 We receive advertising fees from purchases through BetterHelp links.